mylivingweb/easyengine/README.md

 - CentOS 6.X

 **This script will partially work for now**
-- script adds REPL, NGINX, and REMI repos
+- script adds EPEL, NGINX, and REMI repos
 - chkconfig for nginx, mysql, and php-fpm
 - secures mysql install
 - installs wordfence, ewww image optimizer, and jetpack